Background pattern

 Children and adolescents

-Other medications and Nilotinib Stada
+Other medicines and Nilotinib Stada

-Nilotinib may interact with other medications.
+Nilotinib may interfere with some medicines.

-• antiarrhythmics – used to treat irregular heart rhythm;
+• anti-arrhythmics – used to treat irregular heart rhythm;

 • ketoconazole, itraconazole, voriconazole, clarithromycin, telithromycin – used to treat infections;